Vartikaj/IdentityServer/README.md

   </li>
 </ol>

-✅ What Does "Token Issuance" Mean?
+<h2>✅ What Does "Token Issuance" Mean?</h2>

-Token issuance refers to the process where IdentityServer generates tokens after a successful authentication or authorization request from a client (like a web or mobile app).
+<p>Token issuance refers to the process where IdentityServer generates tokens after a successful authentication or authorization request from a client (like a web or mobile app).</p>

 There are mainly two types of tokens issued:
 🔑 1.
 Access Token (OAuth 2.0) : (Basically used to API call)